rampion/pear/FILES.md

 # src/Data/Natural/Binary/Append.hs
 Definition of `(++)`, an `O(m + n)` algorithm for concatenating a `Vec m` and a `Vec n` into a `Vec (m + n)`.

+# test/Main.hs

+# binary-naturals.cabal
+A description of the **binary-naturals** package, used by `cabal`.

+# Setup.hs
+A program to perform setup tasks when building the package.

+# CHANGELOG.md
+A list of changes introduced at each version of the package.